 Format validation

-keyword performs no validation (only collects annotations as mandated by the JSON Schema specification).
+By default, the format keyword performs no validation (only collects annotations as mandated by the JSON Schema specification).
 Format validation requires additional dependency:

-To enable format validation, attach FormatEvaluatorFactory to your ValidatorFactory
+To enable format validation, attach FormatEvaluatorFactory to your ValidatorFactory instance:

 Supported formats